 Each mobile operator may support multiple network technologies including LTE, CDMA, GSM, and some use less common or local networking standards such as iDEN, FOMA, and TD-SCDMA.
-Each network has a unique combination of network infrastructure that tunnels the packet-based protocols used by mobile networks into TCP-IP protocols used by the mobile Web.
-Each network operator has implemented systems that behave slightly differently from different vendors to perform the required tunneling.
-Lastly, most network operators have inserted mobile Web proxies (that is, the gateway) to dictate how, when, and if you are able to connect to a particular site.
-When a network operator implements a mobile Web proxy, it can restrict the flow of information that travels between your server and the test client.
+Each network has a unique combination of network infrastructure that tunnels the packet-based protocols used by mobile networks into TCP-IP protocols used by the mobile web.
+Each network operator has implemented systems that behave slightly differently from vendor to vendor in order to perform the required tunneling.
+Lastly, most network operators have inserted mobile web proxies (that is, the gateway) to dictate how, when, and if you are able to connect to a particular site.
+When a network operator implements a mobile web proxy, it can restrict the flow of information that travels between your server and the test client.
 Some proxies limit the sites that can be accessed via a phone to only those approved by the operator in what is often referred to as a “walled garden.”
-Other proxies might use “transcoding” in an attempt to scale down fixed Web content to better fit onto mobile phones.
-As you can see, the network challenge has a lot of complications to it.
+Other proxies might use “transcoding” in an attempt to scale down fixed web content to better fit onto mobile phones.
+As you can see, the network challenge is quite complex.

-It’s not possible to discuss the network challenge without discussing location.
-It’s a simple fact that to fully test the full network stack on a particular operator’s network infrastructure, you must be connected to the target network.
+It is not possible to discuss the network challenge without discussing location.
+It is a simple fact that to fully test the full network stack on a particular operator’s network infrastructure, you must be connected to the target network.
 But the challenge is made more difficult by the fact that the radio signals are not strong on cellular networks, so you must be adjacent to a cell connected to the operator’s core network to run your test.
-Thus, if you want to test against the carrier SFR, you must be in France, and if you want to test against China Mobile, you must be in China.
+For example, if you want to test against the carrier SFR, you must be in France, and if you want to test against China Mobile, you must be in China.

 Obviously, traveling to every network operator that you need to support can be very expensive, and there are obvious cost tradeoffs to be considered.

 When you bypass the network’s lower layers, you use TCP/IP to connect directly to the server and you ignore the GPRS tunneling systems used by network operators.
 Since most real devices are not capable of doing this, you will need to use a device emulator to perform the bypass.
-Not all device emulators support this feature, and you may want to look for a device emulator that can perform network bypass by using the Internet.
+Not all device emulators support this feature, so you may want to look for a device emulator that can perform network bypass via the Internet.
 Some device emulators also have the ability to access the operator’s proxy (but only if it is exposed to the Internet) to allow a more realistic test.
-Even if the operator’s Web proxy is available to only its customers, there are test proxies on the Internet that can be used.
-Even if you don’t have a test proxy, you will still be able to test directly against your origin Web server.
+Although the operator’s web proxy is available to only its customers, there are test proxies on the Internet that can be used.
+Even if you don’t have a test proxy, you will still be able to test directly against your origin web server.

-An advantage of bypassing the network is that you will not need to use and thus pay for airtime.
-And because you are using a device emulator, you again benefit from having a fully instrumented stack.
+An advantage of bypassing the network is that you will not have to use or pay for airtime.
+And because you are using a device emulator, you will benefit again from having a fully instrumented stack.

 But often a network bypass cannot emulate the effects and timing of the network and the various network elements such as proxies.
-Finally, when you use this technique, you can’t use real devices and thus don’t see the quirks and limitations that real consumers will see.
+Finally, when you use this technique, you can’t use real devices and therefore will not be able to see the quirks and limitations that real consumers will see.

-Naturally, it is possible to test against real networks.
-One method is to use real devices at the target location, though you will face many of the problems already discussed.
-Alternatively, many device emulators support modems that allow you to use your emulated devices on the local network—but again there is the cost of traveling into range of the network.
+Of course, it is possible to test against real networks.
+One method is to use real devices at the target location, although you will face many of the problems already discussed.
+Alternatively, many device emulators support modems that allow you to use your emulated devices on the local network—but again, there is the cost of traveling into range of the network.
 But there is another option.